LukeShu/leaguer/docs/DesignDocument.md

 main/edit.html
   : This page is a form for editing the server-wide configuration,
     such as the language or the graphical theme.
+The form is submitted to `MainController#update()`.

 search/results.html
   : Shows the results of a search.
 Each item is clickable and